-I know that Dove isn’t a cruelty free brand.
-Ever since I first went cruelty-free and vegan with my whole makeup and beauty collection three years ago, this has remained a known fact in my mind.
-Not only do Dove distribute their products in China, they’re also owned by Unilever, a company that Joe and I religiously avoid (for various reasons, including their animal testing policies, misuse of palm oil and human rights scandals).
+Dove is NOT a cruelty free brand.
+Not only do Dove distribute their products in China, they’re also owned by Unilever, a company that I religiously avoid (for various reasons, including their animal testing policies, misuse of palm oil and human rights scandals).

 When I first saw that Peta listed ‘Dove (Unilever)’ as cruelty-free, I honestly thought there’d been some sort of mistake.
 Didn’t they know?
 Or had I been avoiding Unilever all this time for no reason?
 (The short answer: no, no I hadn’t.)

 What a Real Cruelty-Free Company Looks Like: